TalalMJ/EDA_Project/Project_Proposal.md

 1-Does gender have any relation with overall score of students in academics?

-2-Does parental level of education effect the Students overall performance?
+2-Does parental level of education effect the students overall performance?

 3-Does race have any relation with students performance?